INSIDE: The Ultimate List of Travel Hacks collected by Roam the Gnome! Updated 2019.

 Packing cubes (also called packing cells) changed our lives.
 They are the single most useful travel accessory we've ever come across.
 I will NEVER travel without them ever again.

-Our packing cubes come from Kathmandu.
+The first lot of our packing cubes came from Kathmandu.
 We bought two packs on sale - 3 for the price of 1 - with one large, one medium, and one small.
 These sales happen frequently, so hold out if you can.

 We use the large size for our clothes.